vsespb/mt-aws-glacier/README.md

 	File is always considered modified if its size changed (but not zero)

 	 1. `treehash` - calculates TreeHash checksum for file and compares with one in Journal.
 If checksum does not match - file is modified.

 	 2. `mtime` - compares file last modification time in local filesystem and in journal, if it differs - file is modified.

 	 3. `mtime-or-treehash` - compares file last modification time, if it differs - file is modified.
 If it matches - compares TreeHash.

 	 4. `mtime-and-treehash` - compares file last modification time, if it differs - compares TreeHash.
 If modification time is not changed, file treated as not-modified, treehash not checked.

 	NOTE: default mode for detect is `mtime-and-treehash`, it's more performance wise (treehash checked only for files with modification time changed), but `mtime-or-treehash` and `treehash` are more safe in case you're not sure which programs change your files and how.

-	NOTE: `mtime-or-treehash` is mnemonic for *File is modified if mtime differs OR treehash differs* `mtime-and-treehash`  is mnemonic for  *File is modified if mtime differs AND treehash differs*

-	*AND* and *OR* means here logical operators with [short-circuit evaluation](http://en.wikipedia.org/wiki/Short-circuit_evaluation) i.e. with `mtime-and-treehash` treehash never checked if mtime not differs.
+	NOTE: `mtime-or-treehash` is mnemonic for *File is modified if mtime differs OR treehash differs* `mtime-and-treehash`  is mnemonic for  *File is modified if mtime differs AND treehash differs*.
+Words *AND* and *OR* means here logical operators with [short-circuit evaluation](http://en.wikipedia.org/wiki/Short-circuit_evaluation) i.e. with `mtime-and-treehash` treehash never checked if mtime not differs.
 And with `mtime-or-treehash` treehash never checked if mtime differs.